Methodology

 National Pupil Projections are calculated at national level only and are based on ONS age-based projections, adjusted for school years; they also use historic population and birth data from ONS and the department’s school census figures.

-Although the trends are similar, the number of pupils is projected to peak one year earlier for primary and two years earlier for secondary in the national pupil projections.
+Although the trends are similar, the number of pupils is projected to peak the same year for primary and the peak is three years earlier for secondary in the national pupil projections.
 This difference is partly due to methodological differences mentioned above, and partly because there is an element of double counting in the school capacity national forecasts.
 This is because forecasts are provided by local authorities for the highest predicted point within the academic year.
 There will always be more demand when these forecasts are summed to a national level, compared to national pupil projection.
 Pupils move between local authorities throughout the academic year so could be double counted in the forecasts.
-Whereas national pupil projections are based on the number of pupils in schools in January, by age as at the previous 31st August, therefore should not be affected by this. pils in schools in January, by age as at the previous 31st August, therefore should not be affected by this.
+Whereas national pupil projections are based on the number of pupils in schools in January, by age as at the previous 31st August, therefore should not be affected by this.
+Pupils in schools in January, by age as at the previous 31st August, therefore should not be affected by this.

 Definitions